-Having featured on popular channel 4 show: George Clarkes Amazing Spaces, the Egg, suitably located near the newly refurbished Lakeside Centre – owned by housing association, Peabody; will help the local community explore the idea of our unsustainable relationship with the natural world via free workshops, open days and exhibitions, beginning in August and programmed intermittently until July 2020.
+Having featured on popular channel 4 show: George Clarkes Amazing Spaces, the Egg, suitably located near the newly refurbished Lakeside Centre – owned by us; will help the local community explore the idea of our unsustainable relationship with the natural world via free workshops, open days and exhibitions, beginning in August and programmed intermittently until July 2020.

 The first four workshops planned for August will be led by JD Swann, a leading Ornithological Investigator, on Saturday 17, 24, 31 and Sunday 8 September from 12pm to 6pm.
 JD Swann will present interactive workshops asking, 'What are the characteristics of the ‘typical’ Thamesmead bird?'
 You can decide on your favourite beak, head, neck, body, wings, tail feathers, legs and feet and make collages from their images.
 Workshops are suitable for all ages and children must be supervised by a responsible adult.

 Adriana Marques, Head Of Thamesmead Cultural Strategy, said: “We’re excited to have the Egg on Southmere Lake as part of our cultural programme in Thamesmead.
 A home is more than just bricks and mortar – it’s culture and creating a place where people want to live, can lay down roots and be connected with their community.”